-The Company does not qualify for the appointment of an Internal Auditor under the relevant provisions of the Act.
-However, the Chief Internal Auditor of the holding Company, EIH Limited, also conducts internal audit of the records of the Company and his report is periodically placed before the Board.
+The Company does not require the appointment of an Internal Auditor under the relevant provisions of the Act.
+However, the Chief Internal Auditor of the holding Company, EIH Limited, also conducts internal audit(s) of the records of the Company and his report is periodically placed before the Board.

-The Company also does not qualify for the requirement for establishment of a vigil mechanism as required under Section 177 of the Act read with Rule 7 (1) of the Companies (Meetings of the Board) Rules, 2014.
+The requirement of establishment of a vigil mechanism as required under Section 177 of the Act read with Rule 7 (1) of the Companies (Meetings of the Board) Rules, 2014 is not applicable to the Company.